JarneVG/RotocasterKUL/README.md

 https://randomnerdtutorials.com/programming-raspberry-pi-pico-w-arduino-ide/

 ## Electrical Hardware
 The KiCAD design files can be found here.
 If there is something that needs to change, you can find the current version of the project here.
+The small problems with the current version are already implemented.

 ## Mechanical Hardware
 A .step file is uploaded here to get a better grasp of what might be going on under the covers.
 This is not a build guide, rather part of the documentation.